apple1417/apple1417.dev/bl3/hunt/index.md

   switching to stream time in general (more stressful as discussed above).
 </details>

 You must play on the latest version of the game, with the latest hotfixes.
-The only mod you're allowed to use is the Hunt Tracker, linked at the top of the page (and the SDK supporting it).
+The only mods you're allowed to use are the Hunt Tracker linked at the top of the page (and the SDK supporting it), and DXVK or VKD3D.
 <details markdown="1">
   <summary>Justification</summary>
   These should mostly go without saying.
-We want everyone to be playing though the same game, mods and older game versions.
+We want everyone to be playing though the same game, mods and older game versions may completely change things.
 While some mods may have no effect, we cannot be expected to exhaustively validate this, so it's better to enforce a blanket ban.

-The Hunt Tracker was explicitly designed for this competition, and as a single mod can be easily validated, so it is allowed.
+  The Hunt Tracker was explicitly designed for this competition, so is of course allowed.

+  DXVK and VKD3D may help with performance issues, and are widly used and known to not interfere, so are also allowed.
+Anyone playing on Linux under Proton will already implicitly be using one of these, we might as well explicitly allow it for Windows users as well.
 </details>

 You may not save/profile edit your characters during the competition.
 Exceptions may be made if you hardlock, and stream the entire process of recovering your save.
 <details markdown="1">
   <summary>Justification</summary>
   Again, this should go without saying, save editing skips through content, you have to you collect